Baby Sun Rose: Shade-Loving Charmer

 Things to Watch Out For

-The average lifespan of baby sun rose is only 2-3 years, however, it’s easy to propagate new plants from cuttings.
+The average lifespan of baby sun rose is only 2 to 3 years, however, it’s easy to propagate new plants from cuttings.

-It’s not suitable for areas that gets foot traffic.
-These plants are tender and easily crushed or broken.
+It’s not suitable for areas that get foot traffic.
+These tender plants are easily crushed or broken.

-For a plant that looks delicate, it’s shocking to learn that in some conditions they can be invasive.
-I’ll discuss that further!
+For a plant that looks delicate, it’s shocking to learn that in some conditions it can be invasive.
+(More on that later.)

 Be sure to read the nursery label before buying this plant, since some cultivars are hardier than others.